takimafr/arpi-gl/README.md

 #### Custom Shapes
 We built custom meshes that should do the trick for most of your uses.
 However, you may like to have your own shapes for your markers.
 You can create your own meshes and use them anywhere into your app.
+**N.B.: Only the Wavefront .obj format is supported.
+You must provide vertex positions (v) and texture mapping (vt).
+The library generates smooth normals at runtime, but if you provide vertex normals (vn) they will be interpreted as flat normals at rendering time.
+Long story short: your mesh is smooth -> do not provide normals, your mesh is flat -> provide normals**

 #### Custom Colors
 Your Marker color can be easily modified using the **poi.setColor("FF0000");** method.